mcneel/CCSycles/README.md

 2. Get Boost and extract it to the root of the repository, rename the folder to boost/
 3. Open cycles.sln
+4. Select one of the stand-alone configurations (debug or release)
 4. Build solution for csycles_tester
-5. run csycles_tester with an XML test file
+5. run csycles_tester, it as very simple GUI program.
+It will list in its menu any XML that is in its directory

 License for CCycles and CSycles
 ===============================

-Copyright 2014 Robert McNeel and Associates
+Copyright 2014-2019 Robert McNeel and Associates

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.